ashik112/instagram-clone/README.md

 ## Known Issues

 `reacstrap` uses an older version of `react-transition-group` in their modals.
 It will show errors in console but it can be safely used in `react ^16.x`.
-Hopefully, this will be fixed in the next major update of `reacstrap`.
+This will be fixed in the next major update of `reacstrap`.